 The reverse mortgage is a fantastic financial tool, but it’s not the right solution for everybody.
 There are some situations where a reverse mortgage may not make sense.

-I’m an experienced reverse mortgage professional who has helped literally hundreds of people get reverse mortgages over the years.
-I’d like to set the record straight on some of the most common reverse mortgage disadvantages you may or may not have heard of.
+I’m an experienced reverse mortgage professional who has helped hundreds of people get reverse mortgages over the years.
+I’d like to set the record straight on some of the most common reverse mortgage disadvantages you may or may not have heard.
 My goal is to help you become a more informed consumer so you can more easily decide if a HECM reverse mortgage is right for you.

 What is a HECM Reverse Mortgage?